elasekness/BMS500C-2024/Day3.md

 ## BLAST your contigs using the BLAST webpage and the nucleotide core (core_nt) database

-Navigate to the [blastn](https://blast.ncbi.nlm.nih.gov/Blast.cgi?PROGRAM=blastn&PAGE_TYPE=BlastSearch&LINK_LOC=blasthome) webpage.
+Navigate to the [blastn](https://blast.ncbi.nlm.nih.gov/Blast.cgi?PROGRAM=blastn&PAGE_TYPE=BlastSearch&LINK_LOC=blasthome) webpage.<br>
-Notice that nucleotide core is the default database.
+Notice that nucleotide core is the default database.<br>
-Copy and paste your contigs into the the Query sequence section and execute the blast search.
-You can print your contigs to STDOUT with the `cat` command.
+Copy and paste your contigs into the the Query sequence section and execute the blast search.<br> You can print your contigs to STDOUT with the `cat` command.

 	cat final.contigs.fa